MGEScan/mgescan/docs/source/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the example of ``d. melanogaster``, we have 8 fasta files as its sequences.
-To run them all at the same time, we need to create a single link to the files prior to running MGEScan tool on Galaxy.
+To analyze them all at the same time, we create a single link to the files prior to running MGEScan tool on Galaxy.
+One archive file to many files (e.g. file.tar) will be used as an input of MGEScan tool on Galaxy.
+Note that Galaxy workflow does not support multiple arbitrary inputs but this symlink tool allows you to have dynamic inputs as a Galaxy input dataset.

-FInd "Tools > Create a symlink to multiple datasets" on the left frame.
+* FInd "Tools > Create a symlink to multiple datasets" on the left frame.

 We will add 8 fasta files each by clicking "Add new Dataset" from "8:
 Drosophila_melanogaster.BDGP6.dna.chromosome.dmel_mitochondrion_genome.fa" to